juancgarcia/activerecord-intro/readme.md

 Before we get started with code, let's highlight a reoccurring theme with Active Record and Rails in general.
 You'll often hear us say, "Convention Over Configuration."
 Before we discuss the concept as a class, take 30 seconds to think about what that phrase means--why *might* we prefer convention over configuration?

 <details>
-<summary>**Question:**  Without getting into the specifics of AR, what do you think we mean by convention over configuration?</summary>
+<summary><strong>Question:</strong>  Without getting into the specifics of AR, what do you think we mean by convention over configuration?</summary>
 <br>

 ```